 Having an email subscriber list, as Blinklist points out, is “a great way to connect with your readers on a more personal level.”

 In newsletters and other email communication, you can expand on the thoughts you put forth on your blog posts, podcasts, or videos.

-So long as your emails solve problems for your subscribers, you’ll build their trust in you and your authority in your field.
-Blatant promotional emails rarely work, unless it’s an occasional discount for your loyal subscribers.
+So long as your emails solve problems for your subscribers, you’ll build their trust in you and authority in your field.

 Monetize Your Newsletter from the Start with Native Ads

 Building authority and trust by helpful information is the long-term payoff for email marketing.